 Here is the complete outline of the ceremony.
-I threw this together for our fantastic friend Joe Hearns who volunteered to get ordained for us when our original minister decided to back out abruptly.
+I threw this together for our fantastic friend who volunteered to get ordained for us when our original minister decided to back out abruptly.

 Please turn off all cell phones and electronic devices.
 Please remain in your rows until the wedding party has exited.

-Dear Friends: We are here to witness the beginning of a marriage, and to ask God to bless Kyle Kennedy and Jordan Freeman in their wedded life together.
-By our presence here we all accept responsibility for helping Kyle and Jordan, and for encouraging them in their days ahead, as they grow together in love.
+Dear Friends: We are here to witness the beginning of a marriage, and to ask God to bless Kyle and Jordan in their wedded life together.
+By our presence here we all accept responsibility for helping them, and for encouraging them in their days ahead, as they grow together in love.
 We are called to rejoice with them in their happiness, to help them when they have trouble, and to remember them in our prayers.
 Let us pray:

 Most gracious God pour out the abundance of your blessing upon this man and this